qixin5/ssFix/README.md

 localization test:
 ```
 1. Build ssFix (if you haven't done so).
+2. Set `proj_dir` as the absolute path of your ssFix directory in `run_fauloc` (under your ssFix directory).
-2. cd to the test directory under your ssFix directory.
+3. cd to the test directory under your ssFix directory.
-3. Untar the compressed project `Lang_21_buggy.tar.gz` by running
+4. Untar the compressed project `Lang_21_buggy.tar.gz` by running
 `tar zxf Lang_21_buggy.tar.gz` (if you haven't done so).
-4. Run `./run_lang21_fauloc`.
+5. Run `./run_lang21_fauloc`.
-5. Check the result file `lang21_fauloc_log` under the current directory.
+6. Check the result file `lang21_fauloc_log` under the current directory.
 ```
 If you find that the log file `lang21_fauloc_log` contains a line similar as `Gzoltar Test Result Total:1827, fails: 1, GZoltar suspicious 8696`, it means